wp-plugins/cyclone-slider-2/README.txt

 == Description ==

-Cyclone Slider 2 is an easy-to-use slider plugin for WordPress.
-It leverages WordPress' built-in features.
+Cyclone Slider 2 is an easy-to-use slider plugin with an intuitive user interface.
+It leverages the built-in features of WordPress.
 It uses custom post for the slider, custom fields to store settings, and media uploader for the images.
 It also uses a template system that allows developers to easily customize the look and behavior of the slider.
 It's a simple and flexible slider plugin.

 = Features: =
 * Very easy to use interface!
-Blends seamlessly with your WordPress workflow.
-Seriously!
-[Checkout the screenshots](http://wordpress.org/plugins/cyclone-slider-2/screenshots/).
+Just drag and drop to re-order your slides.
 * Every project is unique.
 To address this issue Cyclone Slider 2 has a template system that allow developers to easily customize the slider appearance and behavior.
 * Responsive slider for responsive and fluid websites.
 * Supports image, video, and custom HTML slides.
 * Powered by [Cycle 2](http://jquery.malsup.com/cycle2/), the most flexible jQuery slideshow plugin.
+* Ability to add per-slide transition effects.
 * Customizable tile transition effects.
-* Ability to add per-slide transition effects.
 * Unlimited sliders.
 * Unique settings for each slider.
 * Supports random slide order.